PDBeurope/ccdutils/doc/guide/intro.md

 # Introduction

+`pdbeccdutils` is an open-source python package for processing and analyzing small molecules in PDB.
+Small-molecule data in PDB is available as [Chemical Component Dictionary (CCD)](http://www.wwpdb.org/data/ccd) or [Biologically Interesting Molecule reference Dictioanry (BIRD)](http://www.wwpdb.org/data/bird) in PDBX/mmCIF format. `pdbeccdutils` supports small molecule data in CCD/BIRD dictionaries and provide interoperability to RDKit.
+It also offers various features, such as generating 2D depictions, matching common fragments to specific molecules, identifying all the covalently attached chemical components in a macromolecule structure, and calcualting similarity between small molecules using Parity method.

 The `pdbeccdutils` is under development and new functionality is added regularly as well as its functionality is being revised and updated.
 When properly installed all the code should have documentation.
 All the *public* methods do have [static typing](http://mypy-lang.org/) introduced in Python 3.5.
 All the interfaces should be well documented.

 ## Installation